 Grilling beef over fire takes a long time and may still be the best way to cook it.
 Maybe it's the smoky flavor or the sound of the sizzle while cooking, but eating a steak right off the grill is definitely one of my favorite ways of preparing beef.

 There are many different cuts of beef, and each should be prepared in its way to bring out the maximum flavor.
 Generally, lean steaks should be marinated and cooked quickly to avoid overcooking and becoming tough.

-Very tender cuts like the tenderloin and filet mignon can be lightly oiled, seasoned with salt and pepper and thrown on the grill.
-For this recipe, I used a lean flank steak marinated in soy, sherry, and Dijon mustard.
+Very tender cuts like the tenderloin and filet Mignon can be lightly oiled, seasoned with salt and pepper, and thrown on the grill.
+I used a lean flank steak marinated in soy, sherry, and Dijon mustard for this recipe.

 It was brought to my attention that this is not wise because "Surface bacteria, including all the nasty ones, propagate in the marinade.
-When you smear them back onto the surface of the meat, you re contaminate the meat with bacteria."
-So I changed the recipe to as follows.
+When you smear them back onto the surface of the meat, you re-contaminate the meat with bacteria."
+So, I changed the recipe to as follows.

 Reluctant Gourmet’s Tips

 - Be sure your grill is hot enough before starting.

 - Grill meat and veggies about 4 inches from heat source.